smolcan/ag-grid-jpa-adapter-showcase/frontend-docs/docs/pagination.md

 ```

 Note: When expanding groups in the frontend and `paginateChildRows` is set to `true`, you should also call count rows.

+- try to group by `Portfolio` column and see how counting groups work

+import PaginateChildRowsGrid from './paginate-child-rows-grid';

+<PaginateChildRowsGrid></PaginateChildRowsGrid>